Calcitonin gene-related peptide

-Calcitonin gene-related peptide (CGRP) is a member of the calcitonin family of peptides consisting of calcitonin, amylin, adrenomedullin, adrenomedullin 2 (intermedin) and calcitonin‑receptor‑stimulating peptide.
-Calcitonin is mainly produced by thyroid C cells whilst CGRP is secreted and stored in the nervous system.
-This peptide, in humans, exists in two forms: CGRP alpha (α-CGRP or CGRP I), and CGRP beta (β-CGRP or CGRP II). α-CGRP is a 37-amino acid neuropeptide and is formed by alternative splicing of the calcitonin/CGRP gene located on chromosome 11. β-CGRP is less studied.
+Calcitonin gene-related peptide (CGRP) is a neuropeptide that belongs to the calcitonin family.
+Human CGRP consists of two isoforms, CGRP alpha (α-CGRP, also known as CGRP I) and CGRP beta (β-CGRP, also known as CGRP II). α-CGRP is a 37-amino acid neuropeptide formed by alternative splicing of the calcitonin/CGRP gene located on chromosome 11. β-CGRP is less studied.
 In humans, β-CGRP differs from α-CGRP by three amino acids and is encoded in a separate, nearby gene.
 The CGRP family includes calcitonin (CT), adrenomedullin (AM), and amylin (AMY).

 Function

 CGRP is produced in both peripheral and central neurons.
 It is a potent peptide vasodilator and can function in the transmission of nociception.
 In the spinal cord, the function and expression of CGRP may differ depending on the location of synthesis.
 CGRP is derived mainly from the cell bodies of motor neurons when synthesized in the ventral horn of the spinal cord and may contribute to the regeneration of nervous tissue after injury.
 Conversely, CGRP is derived from dorsal root ganglion when synthesized in the dorsal horn of the spinal cord and may be linked to the transmission of pain.
-In the trigeminal vascular system, the cell bodies on the trigeminal ganglion are the main source of CGRP.
+In the trigeminal vascular system, the cell bodies of the trigeminal ganglion are the main source of CGRP.
 CGRP is thought to play a role in cardiovascular homeostasis and nociception.
 In the heart, CGRP acts as a chronotrope by increasing heart rate.
 Apart from these attributes, CGRP is known to modulate the autonomic nervous system and plays a role in ingestion.

 CGRP has moderate effects on calcium homeostasis compared to its extensive actions in other areas, such as the autonomic nervous system.

-Appetite
+Functions

 As a neuropeptide, CGRP acts as an appetite suppressant and contributes to gastric acid secretion.
 It also functions in temperature homeostasis, increases heart rate, and plays a role in the release of the pituitary hormones in a paracrine manner.
 Because of these characteristics, it has been said that CGRP functions more as a neurotransmitter than a hormone.

 Stem cell mobilization

-CGRP has a role in human stem cells mobilization.
-In investigations carried out during last five years, treatment with CGRP resulted in significantly increased CGRP levels in the bone marrow extracellular fluid and substantially increased the number of HSCs mobilized by G-CSF.
-The results performed on different experiments by the same research group led to the conclusion that G-CSF-induced HSC mobilization is regulated by the nociceptor nerve-derived neuropeptide CGRP.
-This peptide exerts its effect on HSC mobilization by Ramp 1 pathway.
+CGRP has a role in human stem cell (HSC) mobilization.
+In investigations carried out in 2021, treatment with CGRP resulted in significantly increased CGRP levels in the bone marrow extracellular fluid and substantially increased the number of HSCs mobilized by granulocyte colony-stimulating factor (G-CSF).
+The authors of the 2021 study concluded that G-CSF-induced HSC mobilization is regulated by the nociceptor nerve-derived neuropeptide CGRP.
+This peptide exerts its effect on HSC mobilization via the receptor activity-modifying protein 1 (RAMP1) pathway.